microsoftgraph/group-membership-management/README.md

 2. IsSecurityGroupDryRunEnabled: This is a property that is set in the app configuration table.
 Setting this to true will run all Security Group syncs in dry run.
 3. IsMembershipAggregatorDryRunEnabled: This is a property that is set in the app configuration table.
 Setting this to true will run all syncs in dry run.

-# Setting AzureTableBackup function
+# Setting AzureBackup function
-`<SolutionAbbreviation>`-compute-`<EnvironmentAbbreviation>`-AzureTableBackup function can create backups for Azure Storage Tables and delete older backups automatically.
+`<SolutionAbbreviation>`-compute-`<EnvironmentAbbreviation>`-AzureBackup function can create backups for Azure Storage Tables and delete older backups automatically.
-Out of the box, the AzureTableBackup function will backup the 'syncJobs' table; where all the groups' sync parameters are defined.
+Out of the box, the AzureBackup function will backup the 'syncJobs' table; where all the groups' sync parameters are defined.
 The function is set to run every day at midnight and will delete backups older than 30 days.

 The function reads the backup configuration settings from the data keyvault (`<SolutionAbbreviation>`-data-`<EnvironmentAbbreviation>`), specifically from a secret named 'tablesToBackup' which is a string that represents a json array of backup configurations.